panva/oauth4webapi/docs/interfaces/WWWAuthenticateChallenge.md

 • `Readonly` **scheme**: `string`

-NOTE: the scheme value is lowercased
+NOTE: because the value is case insensitive it is always returned lowercased